 What is Gibbs Free Energy?

-Gibbs free energy is used in chemistry to help determine and predict ahead of time whether a chemical process is spontaneous or non-spontaneous.
+Gibbs free energy is used to predict whether a chemical process is spontaneous or non-spontaneous.

-You might be wondering what’s the advantage of that.
-Well, there are many applications in life that advance knowledge of the direction the process takes is critical.
-For example in the manufacturing of products – if you are unable to predict which direction your process is going, then you might be wasting a lot of resources producing unwanted products.
+You might be wondering why we need to know that.
+Well, there are many applications where advance knowledge of whether a chemical reaction will proceed or not is important.
+For example in the manufacturing of products – if you are unable to predict which direction your process is going then you might be wasting resources producing unwanted products.

-In a non-spontaneous process, a continuous energy input is necessary for the reaction to proceed in a certain direction.
+In a non-spontaneous process, a continuous energy input is necessary for the reaction to proceed.